venturaEffect/the_consciousness_ai/README.md

    2. Obey human orders unless conflicting with First Law.
    3. Self-preservation unless conflicting with First/Second Laws.

-   **Implementation:** Adherence is enforced primarily within the [`ConsciousnessCore`](models/core/consciousness_core.py) module via the integrated `AsimovComplianceFilter` class.
+   **Implementation:** Adherence is enforced primarily within the [`ConsciousnessCore`](models/core/consciousness_core.py) module via an integrated `AsimovComplianceFilter` logic.
 This filter intercepts and evaluates potential actions against the laws based on predicted outcomes and current state *before* execution.
 Actions violating the prioritized laws are blocked, and a safe fallback is initiated.
 Continuous monitoring ([`SelfAwarenessEvaluator`](models/evaluation/self_awareness_evaluation.py)) also checks for ethical alignment. *(See [`docs/ethics_framework.md`](docs/ethics_framework.md) for detailed implementation strategy)*.

 5. **Narrative Foundation**